 Ancient Egyptians are the inventors of another feature of civilization still existing today - the complete dictator!
 Social and industrial conditions were determined, through priests and scribes, by the inflexible rule of omnipotent rulers.
 All of Egypt was subjugated under one ruler, the Pharaoh, who was God, king and high priest all rolled into one.
 The Pharaoh, screening much of his work and status in a kind of confusing mystery, centralized socio-economic power and control efficiently and ruthlessly, owns all the land.
 It is as if the triangular shape of pyramids themselves, show the hierarchy and control of one over many.

 Under the Pharaoh on the social pyramid sat the vizier (advisor).
 The vizier was the chief minister in charge of managing the taxes, building projects and government records that were kept by scribes.
 Next came the priests of the temples and the various nobles who held government jobs.
 Nobles were quite wealthy as they kept a part of the tax normally given to the pharaoh as well as some of the tributes that were given by the people to the gods.
-Army officials and scribes were on the next level down of the social pyramid.
-The soldiers fought in the armies during wartime, but in peacetime many supervised the peasants, enslaved people and farmers and were also part of the building process of palaces, pyramids and other structures.
+Army officials and scribes were on the next level down on the social pyramid.
+The soldiers fought in the armies during wartime, but in peacetime many supervised the peasants, enslaved people and farmers.
+They were also part of the building process of palaces, pyramids and other structures.

 The kings of ancient Egypt were known as 'pharaoh', a name given to them by the Hebrews while enslaved, and derived from the Egyptian word 'per-aa', meaning 'great house'.(Fletcher:1963).